anyaevostinar/anyaevostinar.github.io/classes/361-s25/lab-empirical_intro.md

 * Donate resources to another organism
 * Spend resources to steal from another organism
 * Spend resources to build defense from the environment or other organisms
+* Have the shade of the color depend on how many points the organism has or their instance variable genome

 You could also try out Empirical's [Canvas image support](https://empirical.readthedocs.io/en/latest/api/classemp_1_1web_1_1Canvas.html?highlight=canvas#_CPPv4IDpEN3emp3web6Canvas5ImageER6CanvasRKN3emp8RawImageE5PointDpRR2Ts) so your organisms can be more than just colored boxes!